-What are the best-money saving tips people have learned by being frugal?
-After a recent internet poll, here are the top-ten voted frugality tips for saving money.
+What are the best money-saving tips people have learned by being frugal?
+After a recent internet poll, here are the top-voted frugality tips for saving money.

 1. Buy Second Hand